hlb8122/keyserver-client-server-protocol-doc/README.md

 ### 1 - Initial PUT

 To initiate the protocol the client sends a PUT request to the keyserver on the path `/keys/{address}`.
+We refer to this `address` as the PUT address.

 * Headers and body MUST NOT be included.
-* Addresses MAY be given in P2PKH [cashaddr](https://www.bitcoincash.org/spec/cashaddr.html) or [base58](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses) format.
+* PUT addresses MAY be given in P2PKH [cashaddr](https://www.bitcoincash.org/spec/cashaddr.html) or [base58](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses) format.
-* Addresses MUST include checksums and prefixes.
+* PUT addresses MUST include checksums and prefixes.
 * If a keyserver is accepting payments from the main, test or regtest network they MUST only deem the corresponding addresses valid.
 This is to avoid confusion and ensure that main and testing networks stay segregated.
-* The address MUST be a valid Bitcoin Cash address.
+* The PUT address MUST be a valid Bitcoin Cash address.

 Any failure to meet the above criteria SHOULD be responded to with status code `400` and an appropriate error message.

-A successful request MUST be responded to with a status code `402` and the `PaymentRequest` message defined in [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).
+A successful request MUST be responded to with status code `402` and the `PaymentRequest` message defined in [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and details can be found in the "PaymentDetails/PaymentRequest" section.

 ```protobuf
 message PaymentDetails {